Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM_CMS.md

 ---
 layout: default
-title: Tracking principles
+title: GTM with a CMS
-nav_order: 2
+nav_order: 3
-description: "How to track your leads's behavior"
+description: "How to use Google Tag Manager with a CMS"
 ---
 {% include variables.md %}

 # Introduction

-If you're using a CMS, the installation of [Google Tag Manager] is specific.
+If you're using a CMS (Content Management System), the installation of [Google Tag Manager] is specific.

 ## Framer